GluuFederation/docs-ce-prod/docs/source/installation-guide/persistence.md

 storage.couchbase.mapping: clients, cache, site, tokens, statistic, authorization
 ```

-In this example CE applications will use LDAP for `ou=people` and `ou=groups`.
-All other data will we stored in Couchbase DB.
+In this example, CE applications will use LDAP for `ou=people` and `ou=groups`.
+All other data will be stored in Couchbase DB.

 ## Generic configuration properties

-In 4. file which provides base configuration details is `/etc/gluu/conf/gluu.properties.
+In 4.0, the base configuration details is stored in the `/etc/gluu/conf/gluu.properties` file.

-Here is self-explanatory sample configuration:
+The following is a self-explanatory sample configuration:

 ```
 persistence.type=couchbase